cewi/excel/README.md

 # Cewi/Excel plugin for CakePHP

-!
-Not  Ready For Production !

 The plugin is based on the work of [dakota] (https://github.com/dakota/CakeExcel) and uses [PHPExcel](https://phpexcel.codeplex.com/) for the excel-related functionality.